gareth618/m-pic/README.md

 ## 3.4. sorting, filtering and searching photos

-The photos are aggregated using the external API's when the user accesses the `/my-photos` route.
+The photos are aggregated using the external APIs when the user accesses the `/my-photos` route.
 They are rendered server-side with `data-` attributes.
 When the client receives the page, it clones the `img` nodes.
 After that, the sorting, filtering and searching features become just some operations on an array.

 The search is based on giving a set of tags.
 A score is calculated for each photo based on how similar its tags are to the search tags and how many they match.
 An **Edit-Distance** algorithm was used, namely the **Levenshtein Distance**.